tgodzik/tpa/tpa3/README.md

 I has to handle all the messages in "model" package (ClientMessage and RAFTMessage).
 All needed messages are already created.
 Comments in each message explain exactly what each one does.

 Most of the needed information about raft can be found in this [document](https://www.usenix.org/system/files/conference/atc14/atc14-paper-ongaro.pdf).
+Also, a really nice interactive presentation is available [here](http://thesecretlivesofdata.com/raft/)

 Basic tests are contained in RAFTLoggingTest.
 If there is a bug in them or someone thinks they should be extended just let me know.